John Bullock (1731–1809): Political career

 At the age of 23, he embarked on a parliamentary career that lasted 56 years and culminated in him becoming father of the house until his death.

 His period in the house spanned the Seven Years’ War, the War of American Independence, the French Revolution and the earlier Napoleonic Wars.
 He sat as a fellow member with the Pitts, Burke, Fox and Sheridan.

 He commenced his parliamentary career in 1754 as member for Maldon; he was returned twice more for the borough in 1761 and in 1768 (polling 443 votes against the 455 of John Huske and the 328 of Jon Hennker).
 In 1774, he temporarily abandoned his parliamentary career for reasons of cost and it was not until 1780 that he returned to the house.

 He was returned as member for Steyning in Sussex in 1780, which returned two members until the Reform Bill of 1832.
 Steyning began returning two Members of Parliament from 1278 and as a rotten borough made up of a depopulated port became similar to Dunwich until the Reform Act 1832.

 In 1784, he shared the representation of the County of Essex with Thomas Bramston of Screens and sat as Whig Member for the county continuously and without contest for 26 years until his death in 1809.
 This absence of contest was due a "family compact", which was the outcome of the ruinous expenses of the two previous elections, by which for more than thirty years one Whig and one Tory were regularly returned.
 The colonel's second co-member was Admiral Harvey who commanded the “Téméraire” at Trafalgar.

 The colonel is recorded as being a member of Boodle's club in St James's in 1787.

 Despite the efforts of other parliamentarians, the colonel resisted attempts to make him understand the complexities of foreign affairs and his kinsman, the Duke of Bedford, described him as "a good-natured fox-hunting boy"; the colonel's grandfather was Edward Bullock MP, of Faulkbourne Hall (1663-1705), whose relative was Elizabeth Howland, Duchess of Bedford, wife of Wriothesley Russell, 2nd Duke of Bedford.
 Both the colonel and the Duke of Bedford had their portraits painted in the early 1770s by Thomas Gainsborough.
 Colonel Bullock never made a speech in Parliament during his career.

 The long duration of the "compact" was due to the high respect in which Colonel Bullock was held throughout the county for his political independence and he was well-liked.
 At his death, the peaceful state of affairs came to an end.

 Military service

-He was a colonel in the East Essex Battalion Militia and is recorded at the second in command at the first mustering on 15 November 1759 and at the mustering on 19 April 1778 during the time of the American War of Independence.
+Bullock was appointed an officer in the East Essex Militia, a battalion-sized unit of the British Militia, at the rank of colonel in 1759.
+He was the second in command of the unit when it was first mustered on 15 November 1759 and when it was mustered again on 19 April 1778 after the outbreak of the American War of Independence.